 "Many people believe that the president and his men would love to keep Bahçeli in power, to keep the MHP weak," Akyol writes.

-Erdogan, meanwhile, has struggled to crush the ongoing PKK insurgency in the country's southeast.
+Erdogan wants to oust the pro-Kurdish People's Democratic Party (HDP) from parliament, describing them as terrorists, seeking to portray the party as a wing of the outlawed Kurdistan Workers' Party (PKK).Erdogan, meanwhile, has struggled to crush the ongoing PKK insurgency in the country's southeast.
 Last month, his aide told news outlets that Erdogan has dismissed all possibility of peace negotiations and won't stop cracking down on the insurgents until they surrender.